Ethan76167/TRIA.OS-Difficulty-List/ARCHIVED List.md

 > **THE OFFICIAL TRIA.OS DIFFICULTY LIST**

+This has now been archived in favor of the **Main List**.
+You can view the new list in https://rockytanker.net/tria/difficultylist/!

 > **Eternal**

 1. `7.68` **THE BEAST I WORSHIP** by AirStrikeForces, DD3985666, Eclipso_God1, Fugisuy957, & Correctionless [fteyl] [[https://www.youtube.com/watch?v=ACphu5esj2o](https://www.youtube.com/watch?v=ACphu5esj2o)]